4 days of events honoring former President George H.W. Bush

 HOUSTON (AP) — Former President George H.W.
 Bush will be honored during several public and private events in Houston and Washington before his burial Thursday in Texas.

 Four days of events for Bush, who died Friday at age 94, include a state funeral at Washington's National Cathedral, a private service at his longtime church in Houston and public viewings in both cities.
-He will be buried next to wife, Barbara, and their daughter, Robin, who died in 1953.
+He will be buried next to his wife Barbara and their daughter Robin who died in 1953.

 Here are details about the events: